15532th/avtdl/README.md

         error parsing "cookies.txt" in config section actors: channel: entities: 0: cookies_file: Path does not point to a file error parsing "cookies.txt" in config section actors: community: entities: 0: cookies_file: Path does not point to a file

-It means that `cookies_file` parameters of first entity of both `channel` and `community` plugins specify path to a file that doesn't exists and therefore cannot be loaded and parsed as cookies file.
+It means that `cookies_file` parameters of first entity of both `channel` and `community` plugins specify path to a file that doesn't exist and therefore cannot be loaded and parsed as cookies file.

 Even if configuration file is valid and loads successfully, it still might be configured in a way causing application to fail or not produce desired results.
 Some obviously wrong settings, as well as any runtime errors deemed serious enough, such as network connection problems, will be reported with `[WARNING ]` or `[ERROR  ]` loglevels.
 Issues of lower severity are reported on `[DEBUG  ]` level along with debug messages providing context of what was happening around the moment.
-By default they are not shown in console unless application is run with `--debug` argument, but are written in log file, as defined in `settings` section of the configuration file.
+By default, they are not shown in console unless application is run with `--debug` argument, but are written in log file, as defined in `settings` section of the configuration file.

 ### Tools commonly used for downloading livestreams